Devidian/docker-spaceengineers/README.md

 ## Can i run mods?
 Yes as they are saved in your world, the server will download them on the first start.

+## Can i contribute?
+Sure, feel free to submit merge requests if you have anything to improve this project.

 # Known issues
 ## VRage Remote Client
 I personally could not manage to connect with te remote client, if anyone gets a connection please tell me (and maybe how you fixed it)